SamCotton/kuhikugu/README.md

 ![rings vs agriculture normed](https://github.com/user-attachments/assets/066be2c5-1c7a-4088-a639-c7c4c2aa444a)
 ![local contour](https://github.com/user-attachments/assets/5f798d9a-8a0b-4122-8cdf-e120b99a5a91)

-Two secondary sites north of the circular region, at (-11.18965,-53.42145) and (-11.166458,-53.432915), are also considered suspicious and is intended for further investigation with more extensive spectral analysis
+Two secondary sites north of the circular region, at (-11.18965,-53.42145) and (-11.166458,-53.432915), and a further site to the south, are also considered suspicious and is intended for further investigation with more extensive spectral analysis

-## Next Steps

-* Perform full **Sentinel-1 SAR** analysis (VV/VH and coherence)
-* Run **PCA or unsupervised classification** to isolate anomalous spectral regions
-* Compare known **terra preta** or geoglyph datasets for match
-* Rule out known sites

----
+Taken together, these lines of evidence make a compelling case of a long-forgotten, landscape-scale remnant of Amazonian civilization—one that bridges the deep past to living Indigenous networks today.

 ## Priority Statement